Egypt convicts 43, including Americans, in NGO case

 The government said the NGOs were operating illegally in Egypt and complained that after the anti-Mubarak revolt, the U.S. government had diverted $150 million from its Egypt aid budget to these NGOs, breaking bilateral agreements.

-“The verdict is obviously going to have a chilling effect on the climate for civil society in Egypt, but that’s already been happening for some time,” said Shadi Hamid, director of research at the Brookings Doha Centre, a think tank based in the Gulf.
+“The verdict is obviously going to have a chilling effect on the climate for civil society in Egypt, but that’s already been happening for some time,” said Shadi Hamid, director of research at the Brookings Doha Center, a think-tank based in the Gulf.

 The other defendants sentenced in absentia included citizens of Norway, Serbia, Germany and Arab states.